tiffrobo/exchange-new/request-assistance.md

 The DSX works with advocacy organizations, media projects, civil rights advocates, and public figures who are working to advance social, racial, political, and economic justice in our communities and our world.

-<strong>If this is you, and you need digital security assistance, please fill out the form below.</strong>
+<strong>If this is you, and you need digital security assistance, please fill out the form below.
+Other than Contact and Country, all fields are optional.</strong>

 <a href="/security">Read more</a> about how we keep your data private and secure.